Godehardt2003/Advanced-Shared-Cockpit-for-PMDG-777-and-MSFS2024/README.md

 ![alt text](image-1.png)
 8. Click "move window into virtual monitor".
 IMPORTANT: if you have different monitor sizes, you need to move the ASC Main Window INTO THE MONITOR WITH THE HIGHEST RESOLUTION BEFORE CLICKING "move windows into virtual monitor"!
 ![alt text](image-2.png)
-9. The window should now be disappeared (its inside the virtual monitor)
+9. The window should be disappeared now (its inside the virtual monitor)
 10. PF selects "Server" and clicks connect
-11. PM selects "Client" and clicks connect
+11. PM selects "Client", wait's 2-3 seconds and clicks connect
 12. Connection should be established after some seconds.
 State checking only starts after pressing one CDU button on both CDUs (on both sides (PF/PM)) to fill the screen character buffer.
 For example you can simply press "RTE".